-LocalBitcoins have been running since mid-2012, and they’ve grown to service most countries and regions.
-Over that time, they have established a reputation for reliability, and they have become well-known as the go-to site for OTC trading.
+Paxful have been running since 2015, and they’ve grown to service most countries and regions.
+Over that time, they have established a reputation for reliability, and they have become well-known as a go-to site for OTC trading.

 - Visit the site and sign up.

-- Click the “Quick Buy” link in the top menu.
+- Click the “Buy Bitcoin” link in the top menu.

-- Enter your location, and select “Cash” as your desired payment method:
+- Enter your location, the requested amount and select “Cash” as your desired payment method.

 A list of sellers will be displayed.
 If there are none, you’ll have to wait for one to appear, or consider a different method.
-The seller’s list will display the number of successful trades, as well as the feedback score for each.
+The seller’s list will display the the feedback score for each including their exchange rate.

-- choose a seller with many trades and a positive reputation.
+- choose a seller with considerable positive reputation.